nakardo/node-gameboy/README.md

 # node-gameboy

-A gameboy emulator written in JavaScript
+A Gameboy emulator written in JavaScript

 ## About